 Tone’s parties are very popular among the rich.
 Yet Bruce Wayne clearly has never met Tone, as he immediately recognise her voice as Catwoman’s.
 Odd.

 Elva Barr (1943)

-The captions soon list her name between quote marks (as an alias).
-The story also makes it clear it’s an alias.
+The captions soon list this name between quote marks (as an alias).
+The story then makes it clear it’s an alias.
 Batman and Robin also immediately recognise her as Catwoman.

 The Barr identity apparently had a full paper trail, though.
-Which admittedly was easier during the 1940s.
+Which admittedly was easier to forge during the 1940s.

 Not clearly stated to be an alias.
 Oddly, she doesn’t seem familiar with either Bruce Wayne or Batman, whereas Batman and Robin immediately recognise vague textual allusions to her voice and body language.

 Madame Moderne (1948)

 Clearly an alias.
 Howbeit, Batman and Robin do not recognise her face.
 But then, she used lifelike masks in previous stories.